MikeBazMSFT/CourseSupport/Az400LabList.md

+## Last update: August 16, 2019

 # Introduction

 This is a list of labs in the Microsoft Official Curriculum AZ-400 course, as titled in the lab source.
 The lab source names don't match the names in the MOC material in all cases, but the names should be able to be clearly mapped easily enough.

+"(inline)" indicates the lab is not external to the lab course.

+Duplication and near-duplication has been indicated where appropriate.

 # AZ-400T01